WhiteClueGaming/discord-bots-docs/README.md

 ---
-description: Welcome to the DBots docs.
+description: Welcome to the Discord Bots docs.
 ---

 # Welcome

 ### Need help with adding a bot to the list?

-Here are step by step instructions to adding your bot to dbots.co.
+Here are step by step instructions to adding your bot to dbots.ml

 {% page-ref page="get-started.md" %}

 ### Need help with the API?

-Find all you need to know about the dbots.co, in these docs.
+Find all you need to know about the dbots.ml, in these docs.